-An amendment to section 184 allows a person to apply for pre-1990 forest land to be declared exempt land in order to remove tree weeds.
-New section 185A creates a regulation-making power to prescribe the types of tree weeds for which an application may be made.
+An amendment to section 184 Section 180C (amending former section 184) allows a person to apply for pre-1990 forest land to be declared exempt land in order to remove tree weeds.
+New section 180G 185A creates a regulation-making power to prescribe the types of tree weeds for which an application may be made.